 Hanging one of our “Think Outside the Chair” posters, showing a bunch of chair-free postures, next to your home office or school desk can remind you of all the ways you can mix up your sit—try a few.

 If you're new to floor sitting and a dynamic home setup, read why we went furniture free and check out our furniture-free “gear guide.”
-Read more of our Dynamic at Home series: “Hanging and Reaching Spaces” and “Dynamic Work and School Spaces.”
+Read more of our Dynamic at Home series: “Hanging and Reaching Spaces,” “Dynamic Work and School Spaces” and "You're the PE Teacher Now."
 For more on the ideas behind this series, read (or listen to) Move Your DNA.